hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 ![](images/ftp_info.jpg)

-1. Click “Save and Close 1�7, in the list you can see a z/OS FTP connection configuration is created:
+1. Click “Save and Close”, in the list you can see a z/OS FTP connection configuration is created:

 ![](images/ftp_connection.jpg)